 ||RX, TX and GND

+Serial implementations often use a form of handshaking to control the flow of data.
 Software handshaking (XON/XOFF) is implemented in some types of marking systems to control the flow of information.
 Hardware handshaking (DTR/DSR) is not implemented.
+No additional handshaking is used for network implementations beyond that provided by TCP/IP.

-Communications with the marking system controller is accomplished via a Master / Slave arrangement with the Host being the Master and the marker being the slave.
-The slave will only transmit in response to a message from the master.
+In legacy systems, communications with the marking system controller is accomplished via a Primary / Secondary arrangement with the Host being the Primary and the marker being the Secondary.
+The Secondary will only transmit in response to a message from the Primary.

 Note: All transmissions are in standard ASCII utilizing the following control characters: